healkeiser/fxgui/docs/how_to.md

 ```

 !!! note
-    By default, the `FXApplication` found inside [fxwidgets](fxwidgets.md) alreayd applies this custom style.
+    By default, the `FXApplication` found inside [fxwidgets](fxwidgets.md) already applies this custom style.

 !!! warning
     Applying the `FXProxyStyle` is only allowed on a `QApplication` instance!
-So if you're instanciating a `FXMainWindow` inside a parent DCC, **do not** set the style on it.
+So if you're instantiating a `FXMainWindow` inside a parent DCC, **do not** set the style on it.